Updated on 26th December 2025

 Rechargeable batteries lose charge over time and will eventually have to be replaced.
 If you want the solar lights to remain functional, make sure and keep the fresh batteries.

 - Action Plan: The batteries should be replaced every 1 to 2 years (depending on manufacturer recommendations, and how often they’re used).
-You can lift your lights for a long period if you use a high quality battery.
+You can lift your lights for a long period if you use a high quality solar lighting battery.

 4.3 Adjust Solar Light Placement by Season